Dustin9x/BusOnlineTicket/README.md

        -   Provides authentication
        -   Search for schedule,
        -   Select schedule that is Avaliable
+       -   Select seat
+       -   Filter the schedule by time, price and bus type
        -   Purchase a Ticket
        -   Make Online Payments
        -   Apply discount voucher